numediart/act/README.md

 <!-- TODO -->
 ## To Do
+* Create a online server
+* Debug Record (the record skip the second expression, create an ui to put the path of the record video, add record to the server)
 * Improving mediapipe
 * Improve server connection reliability
 * Improve the current avatar add blendshapes